Lyberta/Singularity/Not Free Software.md

 # Why [free software movement](https://en.wikipedia.org/wiki/Free_software_movement) failed

+Right, I need a [sound bite](https://www.youtube.com/watch?v=lLT1xpbTvZw) to meme this shit into oblivion and maximize profit from [triggered people](https://www.youtube.com/watch?v=rE3j_RHkqJc).

+So, Free Software movement is just a bearded faggot nigger with a lie of 4 freedoms - "muh freedoms!" - and a bunch of even more retarded cunts who can only stare at the monitor and write retarded nigger shit for shit-eating nigger retards who are unworthy of life.
+Truly, if Hitler was alive today, we would declare free software zealots "Lebensunwertes Leben" ("Life unworthy of life").

+Triggered?
+Angry?
+Good!
+Now your eyes are truly focused. :3

 Because it's an idealist lie.
 Simple as that.
 They've created an idealist idea of [4 freedoms](https://www.gnu.org/philosophy/free-sw.html) and a set of licenses to enforce those 4 freedoms.
 While in reality, might makes right.
 So obviously it created tons of [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) violations and people have been taking the code under the free software license and using it in countless closed source projects.

 [GNU Project](https://en.wikipedia.org/wiki/GNU_Project) was launched it 1983, what did they achieve in a span of 41 years?